magomimmo/cljs-start/README.md

 path to start hacking with CLJS for building state of the art libs.

 `cljs-start` uses few libs created or maintained by [Chas Emerick][13].
-Without is great works, this lein-template would not exist.
+Without his great works, this lein-template would not exist.

 ## Requirements